BMathieux/DivideMetricsAnalysis/README.md

 ## How to run the Code

 1. Update parameters in DefineParams.m (see the H1 comment for details).
+2. Navigate to the Main folder in MATLAB and open `RunDivideAnalysis.m`
-2. Follow the prompts for updating DEMs file paths, selecting interactively or not the reference drainage area for basin extraction and run or not hilltop curvature measurements with the extrapolation of associated metrics (i.e., denudation rates and divide migration rates)
+3. Follow the prompts for updating DEMs file paths, selecting interactively or not the reference drainage area for basin extraction and run or not hilltop curvature measurements with the extrapolation of associated metrics (i.e., denudation rates and divide migration rates)
-3. Navigate to the Main folder in MATLAB and run `RunDivideAnalysis.m`
+4. Run `RunDivideAnalysis.m`
-4. The results will be saved as csv files.
+5. The results will be saved as csv files.

 ## Contact